 Trading Partner Portal: Chile

-Two-way trade in goods between the United States and Chile was approximately $26 billion in 2014.
-According to the U.S. Department of Commerce, U.S. goods exports to Chile increased 508 percent in the 11 years since the FTA went into effect, from $2.7 billion in 2003 to $16.5 billion in 2014.
-Exports to Chile of petroleum, machinery, and fertilizer from the United States have experienced a marked increase since 2003.
+Two-way trade in goods between the United States and Chile was approximately $24.5 billion in 2015.
+According to the U.S. Department of Commerce, U.S. goods exports to Chile increased 474 percent in the 12 years since the FTA went into effect, from $2.7 billion in 2003 to $15.6 billion in 2015.
+Exports to Chile of transportation equipment, petroleum, machinery, and chemicals from the United States have experienced a marked increase since 2003.

-Chile is the United States’ 22st largest export destination with $16.5 billion in exports.
-Top imports from Chile to the United States include primary metal manufacturing and agricultural products.
-Top exports from the United States to Chile include petroleum & coal products, machinery, transportation equipment and chemicals.
+Chile is the United States’ 22st largest export destination with $15.6 billion in exports.
+Top imports from Chile to the United States include primary metal manufacturing, agricultural products, and food manufactures.
+Top exports from the United States to Chile include transportation equipment, petroleum & coal products, machinery, and chemicals.
 Nearly 12,000 US firms export approximately 5,000 different products to Chile.
 Over 2,000 Chilean firms exported as many different products to the US.
 US foreign direct investment (FDI) in Chile totaled $27.3 billion in 2015, and Chilean FDI into the US totaled $2 billion in the same year.

 According to the American Chamber of Commerce in Chile, over 300 US companies have investments in Chile, with over 40 of them using Chile as a platform for services in the region.
 Chilean affiliates of US direct investors are estimated to employ over 58,500 people and their value-added contributed 3.2 percent to Chile’s gross domestic product.